 Needless to say, it was a watershed moment when I discovered Harvard Law professor, Julie Cohen’s, article titled “What Privacy is For”.
 Hands down, it was the most compelling article I read during law school.

 In the article, Cohen outlines the positive benefits that arise in a society committed to maintaining privacy.
-Also, she exposes the sinister outcomes that arise in a society that neglects privacy.
+Also, she exposes the sinister outcomes that are likely to unfold in a society that neglects the maintenance of privacy.

 Following an attempt to make tangible the perennially abstract concept of ‘privacy’, she unleashes succinct argument for how humans living in a society wanting of privacy protections lack the negative space required to self-realize and thus are doomed to lead a suboptimal life.
 Moreover she explains how vigorous liberal democracy cannot persist where the same humans (citizens) are effectively modular and therefore lack the capacity for democratic self-government.